How to watch Netflix, Stan and Kayo Sports on a Big-screen TV

 You can stream the live channels and on-demand content to a TV by using the new Foxtel app for LG and Samsung smart TVs, or by streaming from the mobile app to a Chromecast device.

 However, Foxtel satellite customers will need to add the Multiscreen pack to their account before they can begin streaming.
+Fortunately, Multiscreen is now included in all Foxtel packages.
 Foxtel Now customers can stream on simultaneous devices – up to two at the same time.
-They can also use the dedicated Foxtel Now box or Telstra TV and Apple TV to stream.
+They can also use the dedicated Foxtel Now box or Apple TV to stream.

 beIN SPORTS CONNECT lets you stream your favourite sports through your computer, smartphone or tablet.
 To watch through your television, the beIN SPORTS CONNECT app supports Chromecast and Apple TV AirPlay casting.